USEPA/WNTR/documentation/units.rst

 * Volume = :math:`m^3`

 WNTR is compatible with all EPANET unit conventions.
-When using an EPANET INP file to generate a water network model, WNTR uses the specific internal units defined by the **Units** and **Quality** options in the EPANET INP file.
+When using an EPANET INP file to generate a water network model, WNTR converts model parameters using the units defined in the **Units** and **Quality** options.
-Together, these define the mass and flow units for the model.
+These options define the mass and flow units for the model.
 Some units also depend on the equation used for pipe roughness headloss and on the reaction order specified.
 :numref:`table-hydraulic-units`, :numref:`table-quality-units`, and :numref:`table-energy-units` provide information on EPANET unit conventions (modified from [Ross00]_).